lordmulder/DoubleFilerScanner/README.txt

 our test machine it took ~15 minutes to analyse all the ~260,000 files on the system drive (~63.5 GB).
 During this operation ~44,000 duplicates were found.

+Once the scan is completed, the program provides commands to review, rename or delete the duplicate files manually.
+Alternatively, the "automatic clean-up" wizard may be invoked in order to remove ALL redundant files at a single blow.
-The list of identified duplicates can be exported to the XML and INI formats.
+Optionally, the list of duplicates can be exported to the XML or INI format.

 ------------------------------------------------------------------------------